5 Modern Web Design Elements Could Be Doing More Harm to your Site

 With functional web design being a top ranking factor in search engines, it’s easy to get carried away with doing all that you can to make your site ‘pretty’.
 While there is nothing wrong in making a website appealing to your visitor, it can often backfire due to certain web design elements that, despite being popular among many designers, can actually drive the customer away.

 This is why it’s important for your company’s web designer and conversion officer to work together.
-The web designer is in charge of making the site look aesthetically pleasing while the conversion officer ensures the latter individual doesn’t get too carried away with prettifying the site while also checking if all elements that drive traffic and conversion are met.
+The web designer is usually in charge of making the site look aesthetically pleasing, and the conversion officer is in charge of ensuring that all elements that drive traffic and conversion are met.
+Sometimes these two parts are at odds with each other.

-Even with that, some companies still make the mistake of including elements that actually don’t do anything for their site.
-For the sake of being up to date, they will often say yes to a designer’s suggestions on making a website look more modern by employing certain trends.
+For example, sometimes companies make the mistake of including elements that actually don’t do anything for their site.
+For the sake of being fashionable, they will often say yes to design changes without considering the bigger picture.

 New and modern web design trends don’t always mean good.
 Exciting, yes –but not if it takes a customer more time to wait for your website to load or to look for the button that takes them to the order page.

 Just take a look at major e-commerce websites.
-There’s a reason why they don’t employ too many of these “modern” design trends.
-Not because they’re hesitant for change but when your main goal is to convert a visitor, creativity is not the be-all and end all of it; it’s only a part of the formula.
-You have to think of practicality and functionality too.
+There’s a reason why they don’t employ too many fancy designs.
+It’s not because they’re hesitant for change, but when your main goal is to convert a visitor into a purchaser, practicality and functionality often need to trump creativity.
+Creativity sometimes needs to be held back to be only a part of the formula.

 Avoid wasting time and money and reconsider these modern web design trends that could be bringing down your conversion: